Binance Market Update (2022-09-09)

 Binance

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include LUNA, ANC, and POLY, up by 187%, 55%, and 41%, respectively.
+Market outperformers include LUNA, RVN, and ANC, up by 161%, 43%, and 42%, respectively.

 Top stories of the day: